 Born in Greece in 1950, she migrated with her mum to Britain, got a scholarship to Cambridge and became, say some, ‘the most upwardly mobile Greek since Icarus’.
 But unlike the recklessly ambitious Icarus she never burns out or melts down.

 In the 70s, she hooked up with the cerebral Bernard Levin, wrote an anti-feminism book (The Female Woman) and won many, helpful male admirers.
 In the 80s she moved to the US, quickly made friends in high places, turned frightfully right wing, married Michael Huffington, a rich Republican who eventually confessed he was bisexual.

-Huffington was named in Time's 100 most influential people list They parted but the surname stayed, opened doors.
+They parted but the surname stayed, opened doors.
 In 2003 she stood against Arnold Schwarzenegger for the governorship of California and lost.
 Two years later she founded the eponymous online Huffington Post (liberal, centre left) which was sold to AOL for 305 million dollars.
 It is now a global brand, read and taken seriously by readers, writers and unpaid bloggers.

 This Greek goddess never fades, never regrets, always astounds and awes.
 The Greek word ‘arete’ means excellence, effectiveness, living to one’s full potential.
 Arianna is its embodiment.